-Net cash acquired with the subsidiary (included in cash flows from investing activities) Cash paid at the acquisition of control (included in cash flows from investing activities) ' Cash paid at the acquisition of control (included in cash nows from investing activities) Net cash flow 1
+Net cash acquired with the subsidiary (included in cash flows from investing activities) 1 Cash paid at the acquisition of control (included in cash flows from investing activities) - Net cash flow 1

 The share of the specified entities in the financial results of the Group was insignificant.
 Had the acquisition been made at the beginning of the year, the Group's net loss would not have changed significantly.